Special Issue: The Bull Market Exit Plan

 Hopefully, you find the information and links useful.
 Leave your thoughts and comments at the bottom of this post!

-As of today, March 19, 2021, we’re not near the market cycle peak but you don’t want to wait until we start to see the warning signs.
+We’re not near the market cycle peak but you don’t want to wait until we start to see the warning signs.

 This market moves fast and a lot can go wrong on your way to the exit.